bioinformaticsdotca/CSHL_2019/Module16/GeneMania_Cytoscape_app.md

 ### Exercise 2 - STEP 10

 **Question** “Shared protein domains” is an important part of the network.
-What would be the GeneMANIA results if we don’t include this source when we run GSEA? **Answer** If "shared protein domain" is removed, the relationships between the nodes are from the Co-expression, Co-localization, Predicted and Physical interactions networks.The genes added to the network are different compared to the first network created with "Shared protein domain".
+What would be the GeneMANIA results if we don’t include this source when we run GSEA? **Answer** If "shared protein domain" is removed, the relationships between the nodes are from the Co-expression, Co-localization, Predicted and Physical interactions networks.
+The genes added to the network are different compared to the first network created with "Shared protein domain".

 <img src="https://github.com/bioinformaticsdotca/CSHL_2019/blob/master/Module16/img/GC2_10a.png?raw=true" alt="GC2_10a.png" width="750" />